leftmove/wallstreetlocal/README.md

 #### Telemetry

-Although it is reccomended that you turn off telemetry for self-hosting, you can if you want to.
+Although it is reccomended that you turn off telemetry for self-hosting, you can enable telemetry through the `TELEMETRY` environment variable.

 For telemetry/tracing/logs, wallstreetlocal uses [Sentry](https://sentry.io/).
-You can sign up [here](https://sentry.io/signup/), or self-host.
+You can sign up [here](https://sentry.io/signup/), or self-host that too.

 #### Development